-The Diva Team Prep on Offer Day
+How the Diva Team Preps on Offer Day

-- all of the paperwork is in order
+- All of the paperwork is in order

-- everything is properly signed
+- Everything is properly signed

-- the buyers have real financing and/or proof of funds in the event of a cash purchase
+- The buyers have real financing and/or proof of funds in the event of a cash purchase

-Team Diva’s Primary Goal For Multiple Offers
+Team Diva’s Primary Goal for Multiple Offers

-That’s why, in addition to offer price, we advise the seller to review the offers closely.
+That’s why, in addition to considering offer price, we advise the seller to review the offers closely.
 Choose the buyer that feels most motivated to purchase the home and close the deal with minimal stress and problems.
-Bottom line: Who is going to pay the most for your home and cause least amount of issues closing the transaction?
+Bottom line: Who is going to pay the most for your home and cause the least amount of issues closing the transaction?

-How The Diva Team Rates Offers During Multiple Offer Season:
+How The Diva Team Rates Multiple Offers:

-- Financing – How much are the buyers putting down, who are they pre-approved with for financing, and can they CLOSE on this house based on their offer terms.
+- Financing – How much money are the buyers putting down, who are they pre-approved with for financing, and can they CLOSE on this house based on their offer terms.

 - Timelines – A buyer with really long timelines on the inspection, title review, and other items may be either less motivated to close the deal, or have an unseasoned agent as their representative.
 We prefer to avoid long timelines since they drag out the process unnecessarily.

 - Letter From the Buyer – Does the buyer love the house?
 If yes, then they are probably more likely to work through any situation to close the house.
-But… the seller must be careful in this situation, because in no way can they use any information that buyer has given to openly discriminate against them for any reason.
+But… the seller must be careful in this situation, because in no way can they use any information that the buyer has given to openly discriminate against them for any reason.

-- Offer Price and Escalation Clauses – Although we encourage our buyers to come in strong from the start on an offer during a multiple situation, we understand that some buyers are more cautious.
+- Offer Price and Escalation Clauses – Although we encourage our buyers to come in strong from the start on an offer during a multiple-offer situation, we understand that some buyers are more cautious.
 Ultimately, we rarely advise our sellers to discourage the use of an Escalator Addendum during a multiple offer scenario, but there are times when “highest and best” offers might come into play.

-How does the Escalation Clauses Work?
+How Does the Escalation Clause Work?

-The escalation addendum is a relatively new addition to our processes.
+The Escalation Addendum is a relatively new addition to our processes.
 Here is an example of how they work in a nutshell:

-- Buyer A offers $401K, but is willing to do $1,000 more than the next best offer up to $425K.
+- Buyer A offers $921,000, and is willing to do $7,000 more than the next best offer up to $1,014,000.

-- Buyer B offer $405K but is willing to do $1,200 only up to $415K.
+- Buyer B offer $950,000 and is willing to do $10,000 only up to $1,000,000.

-- The winner would be Buyer A, at $416K. ($1,000 more than the next best offer of $415K.)
+- The winner would be Buyer A, at $1,007,000 ($7,000 more than the next best offer of $1,000,000).

 Ultimately, it is the seller who decides to whom they sell their home, as long as they do not violate any fair housing laws in making that decision.
-Meaning, if you like buyer “Sam” because they have a dog and you love dogs, you can sell your house to “Sam”… even if they had the lower offer than buyer “Sue,” who does not have a dog.
+This means if you like buyer “Sam” because they have a dog and you love dogs, you can sell your house to “Sam”… even if they had the lower offer than buyer “Sue,” who does not have a dog.

-Hope this helps you to be the top seller on your block!
+We hope this helps you to be the top seller on your block!
 Read more about what we send to our buyers before we submit an offer during multiple offer season.